UPDATED: AUGUST 08, 2023 | 2 MIN READ

 You will need to sign up within the first 15 days of the month to have coverage that starts at the start of the following month.

 For example, if you need coverage that starts on March 1, you must enroll by February 15.
-If you happen to enroll after the 15th day of the previous month, it will skip a month.
+If you enroll after the 15th day of the previous month, it will skip a month.

 So if you need coverage that begins on March 1 and doesn’t enroll until February 16, your health insurance plan won’t go into effect until April 1.

-Affordable Care Act (ACA) Marketplace Plans
+Affordable Care Act (ACA) Marketplace plans

 The Marketplace offers a variety of plans and coverage at many price points, and they’re required to offer you coverage regardless of pre-existing conditions (depression, diabetes, etc.).
 Applying for an ACA Marketplace plan will also check your Medicaid qualifications.